Resilient Graph Neural Networks: A Coupled Dynamical Systems Approach: Summary and Discussion

 \section{Summary and Discussion}

-In this paper we presented CSGNN, a novel GNN architecture inspired by contractive dynamical systems for graph adversarial defense.
-Our CSGNN learns a coupled dynamical system that updates both the node features as well as the adjacency matrix to reduce input perturbations impact, thereby defending against graph adversarial attacks.
+In this paper, we present CSGNN, a novel GNN architecture inspired by contractive dynamical systems for graph adversarial defense.
+Our CSGNN learns a coupled dynamical system that updates both the node features as well as the adjacency matrix to reduce the impact of input perturbations, thereby defending against graph adversarial attacks.
 We provide a theoretical analysis of our CSGNN, to gain insights into its characteristics and expected behavior.
 Our profound experimental study of CSGNN reveals the importance of employing the proposed coupled dynamical system to reduce attack influence on the model's accuracy.
 Namely, our results verify both the efficacy compared to existing methods, as well as the necessity of each of the dynamical systems in CSGNN.
-Being the first attempt, to the best of our knowledge, to model both the node features and adjacency matrix through the lens of dynamical systems, we believe that our findings and developments will find further use in graph adversarial defense and attacks, as well as other applications of GNNs.
+Since our approach presents a novel way to model both the node features and adjacency matrix through the lens of dynamical systems, we believe that our findings and developments will find further use in graph adversarial defense and attacks, as well as other applications of GNNs where being stable to input perturbations is relevant.